2018 China Cup

 The winning team was Uruguay, who beat Wales 1–0 in the final.

 Participating teams

 On 8 November 2017, it was announced that Czech Republic, Uruguay and Wales would participate in the 2018 China Cup.

 Mascot

 With 65,554 votes, Longbao was elected as the official mascot for the 2018 Gree China Cup International Football Championship.
 Longbao’s design was drawn from a Chinese dragon (Long), an essential cultural symbol of strength, good luck and auspicious powers.

-Venues
+Venue

 Match officials

 The following referees were chosen for the 2018 China Cup.